 |---|---|---|---|---|---|---|

-| Introvrs | 1-on-1 | Genuine friendship | Yes | Yes | Free (early access) | Very High |
+| Introvrs | Values-based | Genuine friendship | Personalized | No | Free (early access) | Matched on values + life stage; match explanation included |

-| Bubblic | Voice pen-pal | Audio introverts | Yes | No | Freemium | Very High |
+| Bubblic | Voice pen-pal | Audio introverts | Yes | No | Freemium | Voice messages only; no text chat; sustained audio exchange |

-| Boo | Personality matching | MBTI-oriented | Somewhat | No | Freemium | High |
+| Boo | Personality matching | MBTI-oriented | Somewhat | No | Freemium | Personality-type matched; standard chat after match |

-| We3 | Trio groups | Group-first introverts | Somewhat | No | Free | High |
+| We3 | Trio groups | Group-first introverts | Somewhat | No | Free | Three-person group format; interest and value matched |

-| Bumble BFF | 1-on-1 swipe | Women, wider reach | Somewhat | No | Freemium | Medium |
+| Bumble BFF | 1-on-1 swipe | Women, wider reach | Somewhat | No | Freemium | Photo-first swipe; no compatibility structure beyond location |

-| Slowly | Pen-pal letters | Deep correspondents | Yes (days) | No | Freemium | Very High |
+| Slowly | Pen-pal letters | Deep correspondents | Yes (days) | No | Freemium | Long-form letters delivered over hours to days; no instant chat |

-| Meetup | In-person groups | Activity-based | N/A | Optional | Free | Medium |
+| Meetup | In-person groups | Activity-based | N/A | Optional | Free | In-person group events; depth builds through repeated attendance |

-| Community discussion | Niche interests | Yes | Yes | Free | High |
+| Community discussion | Niche interests | Yes | Yes | Free | Text threads; depth depends on subreddit and individual initiative |

 The Introvert Strategy: How to Actually Use These Apps

 Be genuinely yourself in your profile.
 The biggest mistake introverts make is trying to sound more outgoing.
 Don't.
 Say you're thoughtful, prefer depth, need time to recharge.
-The people who match with you will be attracted to the actual you — and those are the friendships worth having.
+The people who match with you will be attracted to the actual you, and those are the friendships worth having.
 Read more about making genuine friends as an adult.

 Transition gradually.
 You don't have to go from "just matched" to "coffee date" in one week.
 Have several meaningful exchanges first.
 Suggest a low-pressure meetup around a specific activity.
 This removes the "what do we even talk about?" anxiety.

 Manage your social battery through the process.
-Understanding what drains your social energy helps you pace the whole process — app interactions included.
+Understanding what drains your social energy helps you pace the whole process, app interactions included.
 Even messaging can drain you if you're already depleted.

 Frequently Asked Questions